drhelius/foundry-workshop/challenge01/readme.md

 1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:

     ```
-   python -m venv labenv
+   python -m venv labenv01
-   source ./labenv/bin/activate
+   source ./labenv01/bin/activate
    pip install -r requirements.txt
     ```

-1. Enter the following command to edit the configuration file that has been provided:
+2. Enter the following command to edit the configuration file that has been provided:

     ```
    code .env